Code Monkey home page Code Monkey logo

 spawn_thread

-Gui Thread - Ensure the GUI's responsiveness while the threads perform their tasks.
-When worker threads finish their work, the view is updated to show the results of their work.
-When the worker thread completes its task, QFutureWatcher emits the finished() signal.
-Regrettably, there is currently no support for clearing the watcher.
-One solution is to spawn the watchers along with the threads on the fly.
+Gui Thread - Ensures the GUI's responsiveness while the threads perform their tasks.
+When worker threads finish their work, the view is updated to show the results.
+QFutureWatcher emits the finished() signal when the worker thread completes its task.
+There is no direct support for clearing the watcher, so a common solution is to spawn the watchers along with the threads dynamically.

 Check out the Python implementation as well.